 A selection of Castles in Puglia

-Puglia has a great history and over centuries it has been occupied by many governors: the countless architectural and cultural influences prove it.
+Puglia has a great history, and over centuries it has been occupied by many governors: the countless architectural and cultural influences prove it.

 History enthusiasts will surely appreciate the traces of its dominions revealing almost in every city of this region – even in the smallest town!

-Get into the Imperial Apulia starting from its biggest treasure: a selection of the most suggestive and well-preserved Castles in Puglia.
+Get into the Imperial Apulia starting from its biggest treasure, a selection of the most suggestive and well-preserved Castles in Puglia.

 Castello Svevo of Bari

 The Svevo Castle of Bari was originally erected in 1131, but it was rebuilt and fortified by the will of Frederick II of Swabia in 1233.
-It holds inside the Gipsoteca, a collection of sculptures and carvings of the most important monuments and cathedrals in the whole Apulia region.
+It holds inside the Gipsoteca, a collection of sculptures and carvings of the most important monuments and cathedrals in the whole of the Apulia region.

 Almost every time of the year you can find temporary exhibitions inside the rooms of this place full of medieval history.

-The Swabian Castle is very close to the old city and the waterfront.
+This Swabian Castle is very close to the old city and the waterfront.
 You can reach it on foot from Bari main train stations, walking on the famous Via Sparano and then on Corso Vittorio Emanuele II, or by taking a bus that leaves from Piazza Aldo Moro.